Leadership Team

 Kim Aliffi

-Kim joined the Vivli team in 2021 as Administrative Coordinator and currently works as Project Coordinator, where she is responsible for supporting members in their day-to-day operations.
+Kim joined the Vivli team in 2021 as Administrative Coordinator and currently works as Manager of Administration, where she is responsible for supporting members in their day-to-day operations.

 Prior to joining Vivli, Kim worked with a commercial real estate firm as an Executive Assistant, supporting a team of brokers and developing standard operating procedures.
 Kim holds an Associate of Science degree in Public Health.